Kotlin Help

 class MenuItem(val name: String) class Menu(val name: String) { val items = mutableListOf<MenuItem>() fun item(name: String) { items.add(MenuItem(name)) } }

-Let's use a lambda expression with receiver passed as a function parameter (init) to the menu() function that builds a menu as a starting point.
-You'll notice that the code follows a similar approach to the previous example with the StringBuilder class:
+Let's use a lambda expression with receiver passed as a function parameter (init) to the menu() function that builds a menu as a starting point:

 fun menu(name: String, init: Menu.() -> Unit): Menu { // Creates an instance of the Menu class val menu = Menu(name) // Calls the lambda expression with receiver init() on the class instance menu.init() return menu }